What Is Resource Management

 The Resource Management Process

-The Resource Management process begins from the Project Planning stage and goes until its closure.
+The Resource Management process begins from the Project Planning stage and continues until its closure.
 The whole process is called the Resource Management Life Cycle.
 Here are the key processes involved in the Resource Management Life Cycle:

 1) Resource Analysis